fastai/fastpages/.github/ISSUE_TEMPLATE/bug.md

 - [ ] Have you searched the [fastai forums](https://forums.fast.ai/) for a similar problem?

-## Please include the following information
+## Required information

-**Failure to provide this information or going through these steps will result in automatic closing of the issue**
+### Failure to provide this information or going through these steps will result in automatic closing of the issue**

 1. Steps to reproduce the problem
 2. A link to the notebook or markdown file where the error is occuring